pavarte/PCHIC-ABC-Prediction/README.md

 ## Description of the ABC Model

 The Activity by Contact (ABC) model is designed to represent a mechanistic model in which enhancers activate gene transcription upon enhancer-promoter contact.
 In a simple conception of such a model, the quantitative effect of an enhancer depends on the frequency with which it contacts a promoter multiplied by the strength of the enhancer (i.e., the ability of the enhancer to activate transcription upon contacting a promoter).
 Moreover, the contribution of a specific enhancer to a gene’s expression should depend on the surrounding context (ie, the strength and contact frequency of other enhancers for the gene).
+As a reminder, the original ABC was developed by Nasser et al. and Fulco et al. [2][3]

 To convert this conceptual framework into a practical score (which can be applied genome-wide), we formulated the ABC score: